 My children have visited twice, and both times they had a great time.
 OMNH does a nice job with interactive stations sprinkled throughout the exhibit areas that allow children to touch bones, play guessing games, and generally learn about the fossils on display.
 As far as the fossils, both of my sons were very impressed by the Titanoceratops.
 My oldest son liked the Saurophaganax display, my youngest was most impressed by a hallway featuring a Carboniferous “forest.”
 One of our visits was to see a traveling exhibit called “Chinasaurs,” which featured a number of Chinese dinosaurs, many of which are rarely displayed in American museums.

-The Sam Noble Oklahoma Museum of Natural History is a really good museum with some wonderful displays that will hopefully continue to expand as paleontologists find more important fossils in the Sooner State!
+The Sam Noble Oklahoma Museum of Natural History is a really good museum, one of the top twenty-five museums in North America to see prehistoric fossils.
+There are some wonderful displays that will hopefully continue to expand as paleontologists find more important fossils in the Sooner State!

 Rating Aspects of the Museum’s Fossil Displays: